 Who are we?

-As the CEO of this organization, I’ve had to learn the hard way that it just tells me what they’ve done in the past (and sometimes that’s not even verifiable) but it doesn’t tell me who they are, which is more important for fit into a smaller, early-stage company.
+As CEO, I’ve had to learn the hard way that bios and resumes just tell me what a person has done in the past (and sometimes that’s not even verifiable).
+What it doesn’t tell me, is who they are – which is more important for “cultural fit” into smaller, early-stage companies like ours.

 The Story of Our Team